SysMLModelicaIntegration/edu.gatech.mbse.mdsysmlmodelica/README.md

 2. Create the OPENMODELICA Environment variable if it has not been created through the installation of the OpenModelicaCompiler.
 On Windows 7, Start->Control Panel->System and Security-> Advanced System Settings->Environment Variables.
 Define OPENMODELICAHOME to point to drive:\path\to\your\OpenModelica-X.Y.Z\ (e.g. C:\OpenModelica1.9.3\).
 Restart your computer.
 3. Unzip the org.gt.mbse.mdsysml2modelica.zip and org.gt.mbse.modelica2mdsysml.zip files.
 Place the unzipped folders in the plugins folder of your MagicDraw installation directory (e.g. C:\Program Files\MagicDraw UML\plugins).
 4. Launch the MagicDraw application.
 Disable plugin "Caliber Integration" if available through Options->Environment->Plugins.
 Otherwise, there will be a problem with the Corba connection that OMC needs to set up.
 Restart MagicDraw after disabling the "Caliber Integration" plugin.
 5. Next it is necessary to import the SysML4Modelica profile as a module within a new and empty MagicDraw SysML project.
+Download  [ModelicaImportTest.mdzip](/edu.gatech.mbse.mdsysml2modelica/MagicDraw%20Projects/ModelicaImportTest.mdzip).
+Click on Raw to download the file.

-Download ModelicaImportTest.mdzip available on GitHub at https://github.com/SysMLModelicaIntegration/edu.gatech.mbse.mdsysmlmodelica/blob/master/edu.gatech.mbse.mdsysmlmodelica/MagicDraw%20Projects/ModelicaImportTest.mdzip  Click on Raw to download the file.
+available on GitHub at https://github.com/SysMLModelicaIntegration/edu.gatech.mbse.mdsysmlmodelica/blob/master/edu.gatech.mbse.mdsysmlmodelica/MagicDraw%20Projects/ModelicaImportTest.mdzip

 Download sysml4modelicaprofile.mdzip available on GitHub at https://github.com/SysMLModelicaIntegration/edu.gatech.mbse.mdsysmlmodelica/blob/master/edu.gatech.mbse.mdsysmlmodelica/MagicDraw%20Projects/sysml4modelicaprofile.mdzip    Click on Raw to download the file.